Crafts and Decorative Art. Art of the Orient. Contemporary Ceramics and Glass

-The new permanent exhibition prepared for the 70th anniversary of the official opening of the National Museum in Wocław.
+The new permanent exhibition prepared for the 70th anniversary of the official opening of the National Museum in Wrocław.

 The exhibition is curated by: Barbara Banaś, Małgorzata Korżel-Kraśna, Dorota Róż-Mielecka

 An elaborate suit of armour worn by a Japanese samurai, a sundial clock with a compass, a Louis Vuitton travelling trunk, a blue silk dress, designer crystal glasses and the cult radio “Szarotka”.
-These and a few hundred other artifacts will feature in the unusual exhibition entitled “Miracle-Workers”.
-The new permanent exhibition will be housed on the third floor of the National Museum in Wrocław and presents three collections: the art of the Near and the Far East, artistic crafts and material culture, and ceramics and contemporary glass.
+These and a few hundred other artifacts are featured in the unusual exhibition entitled “Miracle-Workers”.
+The new permanent exhibition is on the third floor of the National Museum in Wrocław and presents three collections: the art of the Near and the Far East, artistic crafts and material culture, and ceramics and contemporary glass.

 “Miracle-Workers” is intended as an exhibition which describes and presents the world made by human hands, which first was created in the human mind and imagination, and then in a perfect way materialized in the utilitarian objects.
 The exhibition of “Miracle-Workers” takes the visitors on an expedition to the past, while making clear references to familiar contemporary reality.